PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 still reduces total Transpose count.
 New intermediate and final per-axis quantization dimensions follow NHWC→NHCW, NCHW→NHCW, and NCHW→NHWC permutations respectively.
+The expanded-Swish family proves the complete `Logistic(x) * x` diamond and accepts either Mul input order.
+Both Logistic and Mul are moved to the NHWC source, with output shapes and per-axis quantization metadata remapped from NCHW dimension 1 to NHWC dimension 3.
+The family rejects unsupported operators, mismatched Mul data, invalid ranks or spatial metadata, raw residual inputs, public adapter/Logistic/Mul outputs, and fan-out from any internal edge before mutation.
+Rejecting a public Logistic output is an intentional correctness improvement over the legacy matcher because rewriting that public tensor would otherwise silently change its layout contract.

 The lowerer compatibility helper still returns the original aggregate statistic and runs the legacy matcher after the direct pass.
-The legacy matcher now skips the six indexed families, but continues to own swish, split, slice, and Add inputs plus the separate quantized-post path.
+The legacy matcher now skips the seven indexed families, but continues to own split, slice, and Add inputs plus the separate quantized-post path.

 Changed files for this checkpoint: